amilan/mxcube_web/README.md

 And that's it.
 Have fun!

+### Old way

-The previous old way is still valid, so you can follow it and do the following steps.
+The previous "old way" is still valid, so if you prefer you can follow this steps.

+First, you must clone the repository and build the image as explained above.
-In order to run the container you can use one of the following options:
+After that, in order to run the container you can execute:
 ```
 docker run -i -p 8090:8090 -t mxcube_web /bin/bash
 ```